 Back in early 2011, Poison front man and reality star Bret Michaels filed suit against Tony Award Productions, CBS, and several others for an accident that occurred in 2009.
 Michaels was performing at the Tony Awards, and when he was exiting the stage he was struck by a backdrop that was lowering.
 He was treated immediately following the incident for a broken nose and he also received stitches on his lip.
 In April 2010 Michaels was rushed to the hospital after experiencing an extremely painful headache, and it was discovered that he had suffered a massive brain hemorrhage.

 In the lawsuit he argues that the accident led to his brain hemorrhage.
 Michaels claims that he was not informed how he was supposed to exit the stage which caused him to be stuck by the backdrop.
 People Magazine reported that the type of hemorrhage that Michaels suffered typically stems from head trauma.
-His attorney, Alex Weingarten, issued the following statement, “The Tony Awards dropped a piece of the stage on Bret’s head, and then instead of doing the right thing, joked about it and played it off for ratings … Bret never wanted to file a lawsuit, but the Tony Awards have left us with no choice.
+His personal injury attorney, Alex Weingarten, issued the following statement, “The Tony Awards dropped a piece of the stage on Bret’s head, and then instead of doing the right thing, joked about it and played it off for ratings … Bret never wanted to file a lawsuit, but the Tony Awards have left us with no choice.
 They must be held accountable for almost killing Bret, and that is what we are going to do.”

 It was reported that Michaels asked for specific instruction with regards to where he should exit and he was told simply to exit in the rear.
 The Tony’s later tried to spin the incident claiming that Michaels made the mistake.
 The case is still pending and both CBS and the Tony Awards have abstained from making a comment.